Maritime Historian, Writer, Lecturer, Teacher

 Major presentations have been given at: the National Maritime Conferences, Great Lakes Aquarium, Erie Maritime Museum, Great Lakes Lighthouse Festival, Michigan Lighthouse Conference, Gales of November, (Duluth), Ghost Ships Festival (Milwaukee),Keeper of the Light Festival (Bayfield) Underwater Canada and Our World Underwater among many others.

-Fred is also active in the Marquette Community and was elected in November 2008 to the position of City Commissioner.
-In addition he is or has served on several boards and committees, including: Northern Michigan University Alumni Board, The Marquette County Economic Club, Marquette Harbor Advisory Committee (past chair), the Northern Michigan University De Vos Art Museum Advisory Board and chaired the Mayor's Ad Hoc Task Force to develop the Marquette Harbor Master Plan.
+Fred is also active in the Marquette Community and was elected in November 2008 to the position of City Commissioner and currently serves as Mayor Pro Tem..
+In addition he is or has served on several boards and committees, including: Northern Michigan University Alumni Board, Vice President of the Marquette County Economic Club, Marquette Harbor Advisory Committee (past chair), the Northern Michigan University De Vos Art Museum Advisory Board and chaired the Mayor's Ad Hoc Task Force to develop the Marquette Harbor Master Plan.
 On December 16, 2006 Fred delivered the alumni welcome at Northern Michigan University's graduation .